ellisztamas/faps/docs/tutorials/04_sibship_clustering.rst

     patlik  = fp.paternity_array(progeny, mothers, adults, mu = 0.0015, missing_parents=0.01)

 It is straightforward to cluster offspring into full sibships.
-For now we'll stick with the default number of Monte Carlo draws.
+For now we’ll stick with the default number of Monte Carlo draws.

 .. code:: ipython3